emmastrand/Kenya_SamakiSalama/FishLandings/scripts/CUE-maturity-length-analysis.md

 type. finish stats below for this.*

 **2. Species catch per unit effort between modified and traditional traps.
-Take the top 3-5 species and run \#1 for them separately.**
+Take the top 3-5 species and run \#1 for them separately.** s
 Results:
-- Top species caught across all surveys: *Siganus sutor* (38174), *Leptoscarus vaigiensis* (11739), *Lethrinus nebulosus* (6830), *Scarus ghobban* (5081), and *Siganus canaliculutus* (4135).
+- Top species caught across all surveys (not in order): *Leptoscarus vaigiensis*, *Lethrinus nebulosus*, *Scarus ghobban*, *Siganus canaliculutus*, and *Siganus sutor*.
+- Top species caught in modified traps: 1. *Siganus sutor*, 2.
+*Lethrinus nebulosus*, 3. *Scarus ghobban*, 4. *Naso annulatus*, and 5.
+*Leptoscarus vaigiensis*.
+- Top species caught in unmodified traps: 1. *Siganus sutor*, 2.
+*Leptoscarus vaigiensis*, 3. *Siganus canaliculutus*, 4. *Lethrinus nebulosus*, and 5. *Scarus ghobban*.

+*Come back to running ANOVA on if type of trap affects the catch for each species.*

-1. Total mature fish catch per unit effort between modified and traditional traps.
+**3. Total mature fish catch per unit effort between modified and traditional traps.
 This will have to be for the top 3-5 species separately.
-Go to Fishbase and find the length at first maturity for that particular species, then assign each fish a “mature” or “immature” status in the data and calculate.
+Go to Fishbase and find the length at first maturity for that particular species, then assign each fish a “mature” or “immature” status in the data and calculate.**

+Results:

-2. Average length of catch versus length at first maturity (Lmat).
-Take the difference for each fish in the data against its length at first maturity and then calculate a weighted value for modified versus traditional traps where a value above 0 represents a fish above Lmat and a value below represents a fish below Lmat.
+**4. Average length of catch versus length at first maturity (Lmat).
+Take the difference for each fish in the data against its length at first maturity and then calculate a weighted value for modified versus traditional traps where a value above 0 represents a fish above Lmat and a value below represents a fish below Lmat.**

+Results:

-3. Length frequency of top 3-5 species in modified versus traditional (different colors) with Lmat etc. indicators pulled from Fishbase.
+**5. Length frequency of top 3-5 species in modified versus traditional (different colors) with Lmat etc. indicators pulled from Fishbase.**

+Results:

 ## Contents